redindian/homebridge-home-easy/README.md

 Log in to HE840IP
 View All Rooms
-Select the room in question
+Show Inspect Element of the room button.
-Show Page Source
-Search in Page Source for "All Off" -The Required value is in the data-room_number= attribute of that line
+Search for roomId element to get the room number.

 # How to Determine Device Number:

 Log in to HE840IP
 View All Rooms
-Select the room in question
+Select Inspect Element of the device button.
-Device Number is usually the order in which the devices are listed, but this does not account for adding and removing devices.
-This may take some trial and error.
+Serch for getdeviceid element to get the device id.